 One of the main selling points of a merchant cash advance is the potential for fast approval and funding.
-Advance providers can render a decision within hours and deliver the funds to you within a matter of days.
-That’s certainly a plus if you need money right away to cover payroll or an unexpected business expense.
+Advance providers can decide within hours and deliver the funds to you within a few days.
+That’s a plus if you need money immediately to cover payroll or an unexpected business expense.

 Perfect Credit Is Not a Requirement

-A strong personal and business credit score is a prerequisite for most business loans but merchant cash advance lenders are more lenient where credit is concerned.
-Your ability to get approved centers more on how consistent your credit card sales and how long you’ve been in business versus how much other debt you may be carrying or your past payment history.
-Keep in mind, however, that a merchant cash advance likely won’t help you to build credit since most providers don’t report them to the credit bureaus.
+A strong personal and business credit score is a prerequisite for most business loans, but merchant cash advance lenders are more lenient where credit is concerned.
+Your ability to get approval centres more on how consistent your credit card sales are.
+And how long you’ve been in business versus how much other debt you may be carrying or your past payment history.
+Remember, however, that a merchant cash advance likely won’t help you build credit since most providers don’t report them to the credit bureaus.

-When approaching a bank for a business loan, it’s a common expectation that you’ll have to provide some form of collateral to secure the loan.
-The collateral is the bank’s insurance policy in the event that you default on what you’ve borrowed.
-In contrast, merchant cash advances are unsecured so you don’t have to put any personal or business assets on the line to obtain one.
+When approaching a bank for a business loan, it’s a common expectation that you’ll have to provide some collateral to secure the loan.
+The collateral is the bank’s insurance policy if you default on what you’ve borrowed.
+In contrast, merchant cash advances are unsecured loans, so you don’t have to put any personal or business assets on the line to obtain one.

-Small business loans that have a fixed interest rate also have a fixed payment, meaning you owe the same amount every month.
-While that can be helpful for budgeting your expenses, it can be problematic if you have a slow month and aren’t able to make the regular payment.
+Small business loans with a fixed interest rate also have a fixed payment.
+This means you owe the same amount every month.
+At the same time, that can help budget your expenses.
+It can be problematic if you have a slow month and cannot make regular payments.

 High Borrowing Limits

-Finally, a merchant cash advance grants some leeway in terms of how much you can borrow.
-It’s possible to get an advance of just a few thousand dollars but there are some companies that extend the borrowing limit up to $2,000,000.
+Finally, a merchant cash advance grants some leeway regarding how much you can borrow.
+It’s possible to get an advance of just a few thousand dollars, but some companies extend the borrowing limit up to $2,000,000.
 That may be more generous than what a traditional bank would be willing to offer, particularly if you lack excellent credit or adequate collateral.